VimfanTPdvorak/vimodoro/README.md

 Usage
 -----
 Currently, this version of Vimodoro is solely dependent on the [Vim-Airline](https://github.com/vim-airline/vim-airline) plugin.
-Once this plugin installed, it will display current date and time in the `g:airline_section_y` statusline.
+Once this plugin loaded and the Pomodoro state is inactive, it will display current date and time in the `g:airline_section_y` statusline.

 Vimodoro can also be integrated with RTM (Remember The Milk), a task management application.
 This integration allows users to select a task from RTM's task list